nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case resumes at step 3.

 * 3b.
-The given edit option is invalid.
+A provided flag is invalid.
   * 3b1.
 AgentAssist shows an invalid parameter error message.

     Use case resumes at step 3.
 * 3c.
-Provided values are invalid.
+A provide value is invalid.
   * 3c1.
-AgentAssist shows the errors pertaining to the fields.
+AgentAssist shows the error pertaining to the invalid field.

     Use case resumes at step 3.